2017 has had its share of beauty trends, and they just keep rolling on in.

 On its own, it will be too heavy for the hair.

-Castor oil can even boost your lashes – The Kardashians have been known to tout this as their lash secret.
+Some people claim that castor oil can even boost your lashes – The Kardashians have been known to tout this as their secret.

 All you need to do is dip into the oil lightly using a clean mascara brush for longer and stronger lashes.